NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 together.
 The alto and tenor slide sinuously against long

-in the soprano and bass as the voices finally quiet and settle to
+notes in the soprano and bass as the voices finally quiet and

 PART 3--Four statements of ground bass